KPFA Radio 94.1 FM presents

 Jeremy Lent, born in London, England, received a BA in English Literature from Cambridge University, an MBA from the University of Chicago, and was a former internet company CEO.
 His award-winning book, The Patterning Instinct: A Cultural History of Humanity’s Search for Meaning, explores the way humans have made meaning from the cosmos from hunter-gatherer times to the present day.

-Joanna Manqueros, LCSW, is a counselor in Richmond, CA, where she currently practices at Kaiser Permanente.
-She also hosts every Tuesday on KPFA at 11 AM, a celebration of the global music which heals and revives us, including Nada yoga, North Indian Classical, and live concerts of all genres, from African acoustic to Gnawa, American bluegrass to Mexican traditional, electronica to Qawwali.
+Joanna Manqueros (pronounced Man Care Os), LCSW, is a counselor in Richmond, CA, and she currently practices at Kaiser Permanente in Oakland.
+She also hosts Music of the World the first Saturday of every month, a celebration of the global music which heals and revives us, including Nada yoga, North Indian Classical, and live concerts of all genres, from African acoustic to Gnawa, American bluegrass to Mexican traditional, electronica to Qawwali.